truenas/documentation/content/en/truecommand/admins/_index.md

 weight: 30
 ---

-The guides in this section require a TrueCommand account with administration privileges.
+Some of these tutorials can require a TrueCommand administrator account.